 Action: Try Medium as a consumer first, and embrace its wealth of high-quality articles.
 Learn how other authors use the channel, and seek out established Medium publications who might be interested in featuring your work.

 Quora: The vastness of Quora presents an opportunity.
-This question-and-answer forum is taking the world by storm, and it’s an ideal place to showcase your writing skills, humour, poetry, knowledge, experience, and everything else.
+This question-and-answer forum is taking the world by storm, and it’s an ideal place to showcase your writing skills, humor, poetry, knowledge, experience, and everything else.
 Get creative, and make your answers stand out.

 Action: Seek out unanswered or insufficiently-answered questions in your niche, and impart your wisdom and creativity on the forum.

 Podcasts: What could be more social than talking in person?
 The growth of podcasts is colossal, and there are plenty of hosts looking for interview subjects.
 Whether you’re a fiction or non-fiction writer, there will be a range of podcasts in your niche that are worth approaching.
-Read this Lulu article for more information about using podcasts as a writer.

 Action: Search in the podcast catalogues for shows that suit your niche, and make contact.